bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 4-Build another simple circuit with the same elements, just a little tweaking.
 Take hermitian conjugate of the Unitary (ie. due to its Unitary nature, its inverse)

-5-Add these circuits together and perform the overall circuit many times
+5-Add these circuits end to end as many times needed with different values for the found phases (so add the circuit block to the end with something similar of a for statement with different phase values)

 6-Obtain the unitary embedding of the polynomial transformation you want